youssef-othman22/OOP_Project1/README.md

 # OOP_project
-this is a complete dempo with some missing methods and implementations tried to make it as easy and clear as possible
+this is a complete dempo with some missing methods and implementations. tried to make it as easy and clear as possible.
 I wish you all the best.